Tax-Justice-Network/swift_codes_scraper/README.md

 ```
 conda env create -f environment.yml

-conda activate web_scraping
+conda activate bic_numbers_scraper
 ```

 ### Visual Studio Code

 After running the code above in Terminal, you still have to select the environment in VSCode.
-Click `F1`, select `Python: Select Interpreter`, click `Enter` and select the one that has `web_scraping` in brackets.
+Click `F1`, select `Python: Select Interpreter`, click `Enter` and select the one that has `bic_numbers_scraper` in brackets.
 If you don't see the environment in the list, reload VS Code.

 <br />
 <br />